bagdemir/propane/README.md

 and then the Propane enables the configuration set for a given context.

 A context may be region, environment, or a custom context defined by you.
-If your service is running in the US region and in the development environment, Propane enables the configurations for the US region and the development environment.
+For instance, if your service is running in the US region and in the development environment, Propane enables the configurations for the US region and the development environment.

 ## Usage